michael-sorensen/ETL-Project/README.md

 ## Data Loading

 Once the data frames were finalized, they were connected and loaded into the Mask_Data database created in PostgreSQL and formatted using pgAdmin 4.
 A Total of eight tables were created in this database.
+The code for creating the tables in PostgreSQL can be found in the file titled “mask_data_colums.sql”.
+An example:

 ```SQL
 CREATE TABLE tweets (